2016 GreenCircle Sustainability Award

 All of these new features have not only made the complex Dark Skies Compliant with a 50% reduction in light pollution but also they have provided a learning opportunity through UConn's "Living Laboratory" for sustainability education.

 Tree Campus USA

-UConn recently learned that it is the first college in Connecticut and only the third school in New England to be named a Tree Campus USA by the Arbor Day Foundation.
+UConn is the first college in Connecticut and only the third school in New England to be named a Tree Campus USA by the Arbor Day Foundation.
 The University joins a group of almost 200 schools nationwide that have earned this distinction for their commitment to tree conservation and preservation.

 This certification is given by to university campuses that effectively:

 - Manage their campus trees